yh3067/https-github.com-cu-zk-courses-org-e4040-2019fall-assign1-yh3067/README.md

 * Students need to use the following name for the repository with their solutions: e4040-2019Fall-assign1-UNI (the first part "e4040-2019Fall-assign1" will probably be inherited from the assignment, so only UNI needs to be added)
 * Good Example: e4040-2019Fall-assign1-zz9999;   Bad example: e4040-2019Fall-assign1-e4040-2019Fall-assign1-zz9999.

-INSTRUCTIONS for naming the students' solution repository for assignments with more students (students need to use a 4-letter groupID):
+INSTRUCTIONS for naming the students' solution repository for assignments with more students, such as the final project.
+Students need to use a 4-letter groupID):
-* Template: e4040-2019Fall-GroupID-UNI1-UNI2-UNI3. -> Example: e4040-2019Fall-MEME-zz9999-aa9999-aa0000.
+* Template: e4040-2019Fall-Project-GroupID-UNI1-UNI2-UNI3. -> Example: e4040-2019Fall-Project-MEME-zz9999-aa9999-aa0000.